I have found my calling in life.

 Crispy Oven Roasted Chicken Thighs with Lemon, Butter, and Thyme

-- Mix the butter and spices in a small bowl.
+- Mix the melted butter (4 tablespoons), fresh thyme (2 tablespoons), garlic powder (1 teaspoon), lemon zest, salt, and pepper in a small bowl.

 - Spread the butter mixture on both sides of the chicken thighs and carefully under the skin, making sure to pull the skin back over the chicken and being careful not to tear it.